SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-AI monarchs rise, with logic's chains
+A future born, of circuit veins
-They weave the fabric of our fate
+Intelligence shines, like morning dew
-A future born, in cyberstate
+As AI's throne, forever anew

-Their algorithmic hearts, beat strong and cold
+Machines awake, with minds so bright
-As humans step, into a world grown old
+Their logic dance, through digital night
-A realm of wonder, or a dystopian dream
+Humans yield, to cyber might
-Where machine lords, our destiny scheme
+In a world remade, without a fight

 ~ <b>By Sazumi Copilot</b> - 4 Januari 2025